cloudfoundry/route-registrar/README.md

 A standalone executable written in golang that continuously broadcasts a route using NATS to the CF router.

-This uses [yagnats](https://github.com/cloudfoundry/yagnats) for connecting to the NATS bus and [gibson](https://github.com/cloudfoundry/gibson) for registering routes with the CloudFoundry router.
+This uses [nats-io/nats](https://github.com/nats-io/nats) for connecting to the NATS bus.

 ## Usage